Article highlights

 For people living with dementia and their families, receiving support at home can be very beneficial.
 Familiar settings and routines can reduce the confusion, anxiety, fear, and stress experienced by persons living with dementia.
 These feelings can sometimes result in disruptive behaviour and further stress.

-Having a support worker visit daily or regularly can help people with dementia continue living in their homes or those of family members' homes and remain independent in a familiar environment.
+Having a support worker visit daily or regularly can help people with dementia continue living in their homes or those of family members and remain independent in a familiar environment.

 It can also give family members peace of mind, knowing their loved one receives support from a skilled and qualified professional.